birdwatching in nosara

 Lagarta Lodge Viewpoint

-Whether or not you’re staying there, the terrace is open for golden hour.
-It’s one of the best places to watch birds gliding above the mangroves as the sun sets over the ocean.
+Finally, don’t miss the viewpoint at Lagarta Lodge.
+Whether or not you are staying there, the terrace is open for the golden hour.
+It is truly one of the best places to watch birds gliding above the mangroves.
+Consequently, it offers a perfect view as the sun sets over the ocean.

 What You Might See